Weybridge Library is situated in the main shopping street, opposite the post office.

 Come to Weybridge Library and join us to make some music and sing some rhymes.
 Suitable for children – suitable for ages 0 to 4 years.

-Every Friday, from 10am to 10.30am.
+Every Friday, from 10.15 to 10.45am and from 11.15am to 11.45am.
 Note: Booking is essential.
-You can book your place by coming into the library in person from the preceding Saturday.
+You can book your place by coming into the library in person from the preceding Friday.

 For alternative dates, check your two nearest libraries: Addlestone Library and Shepperton Library.